And so, once more, whither the KringleQuest?

-2002 was probably one of KQ 3.0's really hardest years.
+2002 was probably one of the really hardest years in this website's history.
 First, we lost our beloved Dudley Moore; then, our colleague Hiphats made the painful decision to shut down his legendary Superman Web Central.
 "The world is a different place now, Anya," Santa warned his wife during his soliloquy in Santa Claus: The Movie.
 "You don't get to see it.
 Consider yourself lucky."
 If the Clauses could see today's world, they would discover, as Patch eventually does in the film itself, that the modern world is filled with trouble, frustration, strife --- and, definitely, changes in personal lives and patterns.

-With the Web Central and Superman Cinema now just another set of memories, there now remain a handful of Salkind standard-bearers --- CapedWonder.com, the Christopher Reeve Homepage .... and, needless to say, KringleQuest.com 3.0.
+With the Web Central and Superman Cinema now just another set of memories, there now remain a handful of Salkind standard-bearers --- CapedWonder.com, the Christopher Reeve Homepage .... and, needless to say, the long since renamed KringleQuest.com, Fourth Edition.
 We're here on the web because we were influenced by the legacy of Alexander and Ilya Salkind; consequently, we represent a handful of webmasters whose passion for the Salkinds has never waned, not even after the failure of Christopher Columbus: The Discovery (although, I will admit, one might be hard-pressed to locate a website for fans of George Corraface; happily, George himself has since set up his own website, which we are pleased to welcome into our inner circle!).
 It goes without saying that we were similarly influenced by the efforts of Hiphats and all his colleagues who were instrumental in bringing the Web Central to life.

 Still, we are once again on our own.
 And that, of course, leads your humble Elf Without Jingles to wonder: What's next?